jcwons/github-blogs/_posts/2025-04-25-Playing with Fire: Using Remote Sensing and Cellular Automata to predict Wildfires Part 1.md

 Wildfires are becoming increasingly frequent and severe — not just in traditionally fire-prone regions, but even in places like my home country Germany.
 Understanding how wildfires behave is crucial for mitigation and response planning.
 In the first part of this series, I use remote sensing data from the Sentinel-2 satellite to estimate the area affected by a wildfire.
 In the next blog post, I will use this data to build a "realistic" simulation that models how the fire might have spread across the landscape.

-> TLDR: I used Google Earth Explorer to download images from before and after the fire to calculate the Normalized Burn Ratio, which was then used to calculate burnt area.
-The stated area in a news article was confirmed.
+> TLDR: I used Google Earth Explorer to download images from before and after the fire to calculate the Normalized Burn Ratio and determine burnt area.
+The results were used to confirm the 95,000 ha of burnt area mentioned in a news article.

 ### Fire Selection and Data Collection